PeterKamphuis/pyROTMOD/docs/source/configuration.rst

   *Bool, optional, default = False*

-  Allow for negative values for the parameters or Not.
+  Allow for negative values for the parameters or not.

 **initial_minimizer**:

   *str, optional, default = 'differential_evolution'

   The minimizer used in the initial estimates.
 This can be any lmfit minimizer.
-This has no effect when using numpyro as the fitting method.
+  LMfit is also used for the initial estimates when using numpyro as the fitting method.
   The default is differential_evolution which is a global minimizer.
+  If the mcmc fails the output will fall back on this initial fit and produce output but the results file will indicate that the fit is not a succes.

 **HALO**:

   *str, optional, default =NFW'*

   The requested DM halo potential.
 For now this is NFW, ISO, BURKERT for the NFW profile, the pseudo isothermal halo profile and a Burkert profile.
-  MOND is also an option to fit the classic implementation of MOND.
+  MOND_CLASSIC is also an option to fit the classic implementation of MOND.

+**log_parameters**:

+  *list, optional, default = [None]*

+  A list of parameters that should be fitted in log space.
+If set to None no parameters will be fitted in log 'All' will fit all parameters in log.
+If a list of parameters those parameters will be fit in log.
+  This can be usefull for parameters that span a large range of values or are very small.
+In principle the the output should not change but fitting speeds might vary.

 **single_stellar_ML**:

   *bool, optional, default = True*

   If set to True the code will assume a single mass to light ratio for all stellar components.
   If set to False the code will fit a different mass to light ratio for each stellar component.

-  This is not recommended as it can easily lead to degeneracies.
+The latter is not recommended as it can easily lead to degeneracies.

 **single_gas_ML**:

   *bool, optional, default = False*

   If set to True the code will assume a single mass to light ratio for all gas components.